 New potato chip plant in Aroostook on track for July construction start

 The team behind the new Taste of Maine Potato Chip Co. poses on the 30-acre property at Loring Commerce Center where they will construct a new potato chip processing plant.
-(LR) James Pelkey, James' son Chance Pelkey, 8, Brad Sargent,
+Pictured left to right is James Pelkey, James' son Chance Pelkey, 8, Brad Sargent,

 The team behind the new Taste of Maine Potato Chip Co. poses on the 30-acre property at Loring Commerce Center where they will construct a new potato chip processing plant.
 Pictured left to right are James Pelkey, James' son Chance Pelkey, Brad Sargent, Bruce Sargent, Amy Howlett and Daniel.
 (Courtesy: The Aroostook Republican)